b4u7/StackUnderflow/README.md

 If you wish to update the version of specific dependencies, make your change to `composer.json`, run `composer update` and then commit your changes to `composer.json` and `composer.lock`.

+## Database Migrations

+Database migrations are stored in `database/migrations`, this is a version control for the schema.
+You can generate new migrations using the following command: `sail artisan migrate`.

 ## Database Seeding

 You can seed a development database by simply running: `sail artisan db:seed`.

-## Database Migrations

-Database migrations are stored in `database/migrations`, this is a version control for the schema.
-You can generate new migrations using the following command: `sail artisan make:migration create_users_table`.

 ## Asset Management